saffre-rumma/www/stories/jobs.rst

 developers.
 Our team is doing a great job with Lino, but our customers have more projects than we can deliver.

-We believe that Lino and our marketing model have a future that goes beyond the career of a few developers.
-Our strategy is to follow a **gentle, organic and sustainable** way for developing our competence in helping our customers to use Lino and other free software.
+We believe that Lino and our business model have a future that goes beyond the career of a few developers.
+Our mission is to provide professional **competence** in helping our customers to use Lino and other free software.
+Our strategy is to follow a
+**gentle, organic and sustainable** way of growing.
+We grow because *Lino* grows, not because *we* want to be big.
 Besides engaging people ourselves, we also provide free **mentoring** and encourage independent actors to learn Lino and use it to make their own money.